elchs/LetoDBf/Readme.txt

  git clone https://github.com/harbour/core.git harbour For this you need your C-Compiler used by Harbour in your OS search path.
- Or to use latest binary package: https://sourceforge.net/projects/harbour-project/files/ Follow the instruction found with Harbour.
+ Or to use latest binary package: https://sourceforge.net/projects/harbour-project/files/ Follow the instructions found with Harbour.

  Then download latest source of LetoDBf: git clone https://github.com/elchs/LetoDBf.git and change into the root directory of download/ package.

-      2.1 recommended way : building letodb with hbmk2, for all C compilers
+      2.1 building letodb with hbmk2, for all C compilers

  Hbmk2 is a 'make' tool developed and provided by Viktor Szakats to the Harbour team.